Ana1ya7at0R/freeCodeCamp/guide/english/linux/basic-linux-commands/index.md

 - Use `clear` to simply clear all output from your terminal.

  14. **cp** - copy files and directories
 - Use 'cp' to copy a file or a direcotry with files inside it to another location using command 'cp CURRENT_FILE-LOCATION DESTINATION_FOLDER'.
 Add '-r' flag to copy a directory that is not empty.

+15. **whoami** - display the username
+- Use the`whoami` command to display the username of the current user that you're logged in to.

 ### Useful Resources for Practice:
 - [JSLinux](https://bellard.org/jslinux/vm.html?url=https://bellard.org/jslinux/buildroot-x86.cfg): Run the terminal inside your browser.
 Great for practice.